luciansmith/adventOfCode/Day 17 Efficient/README.md

 The second insight is this:  If you can get X into the target range in N steps when its velocity is zero, the all values [N : inf] are also possible.

-The third insight is that if Y is positive, the missle will reach a Y value of exactly zero in 2Y+1 steps, having achieved a height of Y+!
-(I'm making up a notation here--I'm claiming that 'n+!' is the summation equivalent of a factorial).
+The third insight is that if Y is positive, the missle will reach a Y value of exactly zero in 2Y+1 steps, having achieved a height of the Yth triangular number.
 From there, the next Y value it will visit is Y+1.
-Thus, the largest initial value Y can have is Ymin-1, where Ymin is the lower bound of the target area.
+Thus, the largest initial value Y can have is -Ymin-1, where Ymin is the lower bound of the target area.
 Any higher Y value will overshoot the target area after reaching a value of 0 again.

+[Side note:  Triangular numbers (https://en.wikipedia.org/wiki/Triangular_number) are the values obtained when adding 1 + 2 + ... + N, so (1, 3, 6, 10, ...).]

 Taken together, this means that if we want to find the initial trajectory that reaches the greatest height, we should start by assuming a Y value of Ymin-1.
 This means checking X values to see if we can find any X value that can reach the target in 2(Ymin-1)+1 steps (aka 2Ymin-1).